Wuhu Anhui, China Travel Guide

 Specific mountain biking trails are limited.
 Zheshan Park's trails are generally more suitable for walking than aggressive mountain biking.

-Engage with Wuhu's the culture of the area through performances, festivals, plus gaining knowledge.
+Engage with Wuhu's the culture of the area through performances, festivals, and studying.

-This traditional Chinese opera form originates from Anhui Province.
+This conventional Chinese opera form originates from Anhui Province.
 Performances may be infrequent.

-If your visit coincides with customary Chinese festivals, you can observe local customs and celebrations.
+If your visit coincides with customary Chinese festivals, you can be mindful of local customs and celebrations.

 Opportunities for international tourists to engage in community-tourism projects based on are limited.